redpanda-data/connect/README.md

 ### Tracing

-Benthos also [emits opentracing events][tracers] to a tracer of your choice (currently only [Jaeger][jaeger] is supported) which can be used to visualise the processors within a pipeline.
+Benthos also [emits tracing events][tracers] to a tracer of your choice (currently only [Jaeger][jaeger] is supported) which can be used to visualise the processors within a pipeline.

 ## Configuration